Siegel-Lab/libSps/README.md

         |   |   |   |   |   |
         0   1   2   3   4   5

-If we now want to count the number of points in any given interval (a, b], we merely have to subtract the prefix sum at position a from the prefix sum at position b.
+If we now want to count the number of points in any given interval (*a*, *b*], we merely have to subtract the prefix sum at position *a* from the prefix sum at position *b*.
 E.g. count( (1, 4] ) = 3 - 1 = 2; i.e. the two points at postion 3 but no other point are within the interval (1, 4].
 No matter the number of points in our index nor the size of the queried interval, we need two lookups and one substraction operation to count the points.